BIS Certification for Foreign Manufacturers - BIS FMCS Certificate - Standphill India

 • Factory inspection scheduling (BIS officer travel coordination)

-• Product testing duration in BIS approved laboratories
+• Product testing duration in BIS-recognised laboratories

-• Response time to BIS queries
+• Response time to any BIS queries raised

 Products Covered Under BIS FMCS Certification

-Steel and Metal Products
+Steel & Metal Products

 Electrical Equipment

-Chemicals and Construction Materials
+Construction Materials

 Country-Specific BIS Certification Support